alponitnatsoc/ZipCodes-Laravel/readme.md

 ## About packages

 Since this is a laravel project, I installed barryvdh/laravel-ide-helper in order to make development easier using IDE including all the required packages to make it works, like the doctrine/dbal package, in other hand also the previous mentioned package that gets the distance between two coordinates toin0u/geotools-laravel.

+## Installation notes

+Before using this repository, be sure to have installed all the laravel 5.4 server requirements.
+- PHP >= 5.6.4
+- OpenSSL PHP Extension
+- PDO PHP Extension
+- Mbstring PHP Extension
+- Tokenizer PHP Extension
+- XML PHP Extension

+also I recommend develop in linux or OSX environment.
+For more about the installation proccess of laravel visit the [laravel documentation](https://laravel.com/docs/5.4/installation)

+## Set up the database

+For the initial configuration call the following commands inside the project directory:

+    composer install
+    composr update
+    bower install
+    bower update

+__note: you need composer and nodejs to be properly installed and configured to be called globally__

+then configure your local *.env* file with the database connections parameters and execute

+    php artisan serve

+this should initialice the local server, in another command prompt or terminal run:

+    php artisan migrate

+this should create the required tables into your database.
+To load all the zipCodes and contacts info, go to the default route of you server 127.0.0.1:8000;